 A blog about books & culture from the librarians who love them

-Hello, and welcome to our first post of 2021, documenting what Wilmette Public Library have been reading when they're not working hard at the library.
-Check back on Wednesdays to spy on our reading habits and get some great ideas for yourself!
+Hello, it's the last Wednesday in February, the weather is warming up, but time inside reading is still at an all-time high.
+Here's what Wilmette Public Library staff has been reading while the weather has been grim.
 You can search for these titles and put them on hold through our online catalog or you can look for an ebook or e-audiobook on the Digital Library of Illinois.

 Reader: Suzanne A., Adult Services Librarian